Added to Cart

 When considering the drop, remember that the skirt should reach the floor without puddling excessively.
 If the skirt is too long, it can be hemmed, but a skirt that is too short will be difficult to adjust.

-The Cisco Home Teddy Sofa by John Derian features plush, gently curved arms and a solidly comfortable seat, blending coziness with sophistication.
-Measuring 78 inches wide and 27 inches high, it boasts meadow-style legs with an ebony maple finish and a tight seat and back cushion for a clean look.
-Made in the USA with FSC® Certified Hard Wood and customizable options, this sofa offers both style and sustainability.
+The Cisco Home Coin Half Sofa by John Derian features a distinct half-circle design, perfect for short walls.
+Measuring 60 inches wide and 39 inches high, it includes elegant 9-inch decorative legs with a maple and fruitwood finish.
+Made in the USA with FSC® Certified Hard Wood and eco-friendly options, this customizable sofa combines style, comfort, and sustainability.